-Flamme de la Liberte monument in Paris
+Paris Flamme de la Liberte monument to Princess Diana

 Flamme de la Liberte on Pont d’Alma